NeneWang/mastery-cli/Readme.md

 Listov Substitution Principle:
 This means that every subclass or derived class should be substitutable for their base or parent class.

+**Deliverate Practice and the Scheduling System**

+Deliberate practice refers to a special type of practice that is purposeful and systematic.
+While regular practice might include mindless repetitions, deliberate practice requires focused attention and is conducted with the specific goal of improving performance.

 **Optimization**